Discover Career Opportunities

 A Professional Geographer

-Let’s start with physical geographers (yup, there is more than one type of geographer), who basically study a specific location.
-What they study depends on their niche, but it typically falls under things like climate, weather, soil, water or landforms.
+Let’s start with physical geographers (yup, there is more than one type of geographer), who study a specific location.
+What they study depends on their niche, but it typically falls under things like climate, weather, soil, water, or landforms.
 If none of this interests you too much, don’t despair, physical geographers can also study things like animals and plants and rocks and minerals.

-Of course, this may not take your fancy either (why are you studying Geography again) in which case, why not take a look at what medical geographers and cultural geographers do.
+Of course, this may not take your fancy either (why are you studying Geography again) in which case, why not take a look at what medical geographers and cultural geographers do?
 To give you a quick brief, the former studies diseases in certain areas, and the latter studies the relationship between the different cultural variables.
 That’s right up our street.

 So, what do you get in exchange for a life as a geographer?
 Well, if you have successfully got a degree, then you could be working toward a nice little paycheck of $75,000 and you get to travel.
 Now that is a cool benefits package.